ONSdigital/paas-bootstrap/README.md

 - `AWS_SECRET_ACCESS_KEY` - your aws secret access key

 ## Connecting to Concourse

-_**NOTE: Concourse access is whitelisted to the ONS Newport and Titchfield address ranges, including ONSGuest.**_

 The dns name of Concourse is found by: